rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### WAICT transparency bundle (tbundle)

-When the Site serves its manifest to the User, it will also serve a **tbundle**—which attests to the fact that the manifest is the latest in a Log and that one or more Witnesses have observed the Log's last update.
+When the Site serves its manifest and integrity policy to the User, it will also serve a **tbundle**—which attests to the fact that the integrity policy is the latest in a Log and that one or more Witnesses have observed the Log's last update.
 The tbundle contains an **inclusion proof**, encoding the first fact, and a **checkpoint**, encoding the second fact.
 It MUST be served, either embedded within a page or in a separate request, with the MIME type `application/waict-tbundle-v1`.
 The tbundle is of the form:
 ```javascript
 {
     "checkpoint": <b64>,